Logo

 The team at the CGE is dedicated to providing current and relevant genetics information to individuals and family members affected by genetic conditions and the professionals who work with them.
 The Centre's educational activities which include resource production, workshops and training programs all aim to bring genetics information to the widest audience possible with an aim of assisting in addressing the impact of the new and developing genetics technologies.
 Our research programs aim to provide an evidence base for these activities.

-The Familial Cancer Registry
+The Familial Cancer Registry Link to FCR PDF File

 The Registry is a service for individuals and families at increased risk of developing cancer.